 Before the knighting can occur, the Squire must find three active knights in good standing to act as sponsors, and three knights to perform the accolade (they may or may not be the sponsors, depending on the circumstances and preferences), and get approval from the Commander.
 The latter is mostly a formality, but gives a central authority the opportunity to veto a knighting if it appears that the person is simply being accelerated into knighthood without being ready.

-The sponsors and the active knights will discuss the application in a private thread, which will be followed by a vote by the Review Board.
+The sponsors and the active knights will discuss the application in a private thread, which will be followed by a vote by the available active knights or Review Board.

-NOTE: The Knight Commander cannot be a sponsor for Knighting, since the Commander has a permanent seat on the Review Board.
+NOTE: The Knight Commander cannot be a sponsor for Knighting, since the Commander has a permanent seat on the Review Board, even if the Review Board is inactive.

 If the vote is negative, the Squire must wait at least 90 days before applying again.